rememberSoftwares/yacana/README.md

 ```
 There you go!
 Give it a try.

 ℹ️ Note that we used duck typing, which is postfixing all variables declaration with their type `my_message: Message`.
-Yacana's source code is entirely duck-typed so that your IDE always knows what type it's dealing with and proposes you with the best methods and arguments.
+Yacana's source code is entirely duck-typed so that your IDE always knows what type it's dealing with and proposes the best methods and arguments.
 We recommend that you do the same as it's the industry's best standards.

 ---

 Don't like having 100 lines of code for something simple?
 Then chain them all in one line!
 ```
 # First, let's make a basic AI agent
 agent1 = Agent("AI assistant", "llama3:8b", system_prompt="You are a helpful AI assistant")

-# Creating the task, solving it, extracting the result, printint the result
+# Creating the task, solving it, extracting the result and printing it all in one line
 print(f"The AI response to our task is: {Task(f'Solve the equation 2 + 2 and output the result', agent1).solve().content}")
 ```
-🤔 If I were you I would do the message extraction on one line and the print on a new one.
-Let's not one-line things that much 😅.
+🤔 However, if I were you I would do the message extraction on one line and the print on a new one.
+Let's not one-line things too much 😅.

 ### Chaining Tasks

 Chaining Tasks is nothing more than just calling a second Task with the same Agent.
-Agents keep track of the History of what they did (aka the Tasks they solved).
+Agents keep track of the History of what they did (aka, all the Tasks they solved).
 So just call a second Task and assign the same Agent.
 For instance, let's multiply by 2 the result of the initial Task.
 Append this to our current script:

 ```
 task2_result: str = Task(f'Multiply by 2 our previous result', agent1).solve().content